MSR FreeLite Range

 Doors and Accessibility

 The new no-curved doors on the inner of the tent not only shed weight but also make for more graceful entering and exiting of the tent.
 The two zips will always meet in the same place, so you will always know where they are.
 No more fiddling about and potentially disturbing your tent buddy in the night.
-The main reason for the move away from curved zips is for the longterm durability.
+The main reason for the move away from curved zips is for the long-term durability.

 Lighter Flysheet

-Both the 2018 and new FreeLite use the same 15D ripstop nylon 1200mm Durashield polyurethane & silicone material, which provide excellent weather protection.
+Both the 2018 and updated FreeLite use the same 15D ripstop nylon 1200mm Durashield polyurethane & silicone material, which provide excellent weather protection.
 Again this has been strategically used by MSR, cutting a large section away from the head end of the tent, which not only saves weight (70g) but improves airflow.

 Extra Stability